 Elective Courses for Non-Business Students.
 Many students whose major fields of study are not in business choose to take business courses as electives.
-The Sigmund Weis School of Business welcomes these students and suggests the following courses: ECON:105 Elements of Economics, ACCT:200 Financial Accounting, ACCT:210 Legal Environment, MGMT:202 Business Statistics, ACCT:310 Advanced Business Law and MGMT:280 Marketing.
+The Sigmund Weis School of Business welcomes these students and suggests the following courses: ECON-105 Elements of Economics, ACCT-200 Financial Accounting, ACCT-210 Legal Environment, MGMT-202 Business Statistics, ACCT-310 Advanced Business Law and MGMT-280 Marketing.
 Please note that all students must satisfy course prerequisites.
-Also, students who have not declared either a major or minor in accounting or business administration may not take more than 20 semester hours of courses from the departments of management and accounting and information systems without permission from the dean of the Sigmund Weis School.
+Also, students who have not declared either a major or minor within the

+Weis School may not take more than 20 semester hours of courses from the departments of management and accounting without permission from the dean of the Sigmund Weis School.